Octavius-Dante/Tetra-Proxima/CAPM-DAY-3/Readme.md

 </br>
 </br>

-BAS is a SAP properitary web environemnt used for developing SAP applciations
+BAS is a SAP proprietary web environment used for developing SAP applications
-</br>it is managed by userspace arhitecture every develoepr who access
+</br>it is managed by user space architecture every developer who access
-</br>it will get an allocated own space for designing applciation
+</br>it will get an allocated own space for designing application
 </br>in trial BTP account of 90 days
 </br>
 </br>